On periodic critical points and local minimizers of the Ohta-Kawasaki functional: Results

 Thus, we have that, for $k$ large enough, the sets $E^k_{\gamma_{k}}$'s are strictly stable with respect to this kind of admissible functions $\varphi$'s.
 Thus, it is possible to reasoning as in the proof of \cite[Theorem~3.9]{AFM} in order to obtain the claimed local minimality property. \end{remark}

-{\bf Acknowledgments.} {The author wishes to thank Massimiliano Morini for having introduced him to the study of this problem and for multiple helpful discussions we had during the preparation of the paper.
+{\bf Acknowledgments.} {The author wishes to thank Massimiliano Morini for having introduced him to the study of this problem and for multiple helpful discussions we had during the preparation of the paper, as well as the referees for having proposed several suggestions to improve the paper.

 The author thanks SISSA and the Center for Nonlinear Analysis at Carnegie Mellon University for their support during the preparation of the manuscript.
 The research was partially supported by National Science Foundation under Grant No. DMS-1411646.
 The results contained in the paper are part of the Ph.D. thesis of the author. }